If you are going to employ someone, you must find out about your employment law responsibilities.

 Note, there is a common misconception that apprentices do not have to pay tax.
 This is not the case.
 Apprentices have to pay income tax via PAYE in the same way as everyone else.
 There are however, special National Insurance rules that may apply.

 Customers with a hearing or speech impairment may prefer to contact ACAS using the Relay UK service.
-You can contact the ACAS Helpline using Relay UK by dialling 18001 0300 123 1100.
 Your questions will be relayed to the Helpline adviser who answers the call and a real-time conversation will take place.

 You should also be aware that employment law is constantly changing, and it is important as an employer to keep up to date.
 ACAS provide training courses and webinars, which include employment law updates, to help people understand changes and their potential impact.
 It is probably a good idea to check for any updates regularly (or subscribe for updates).

 Some law firms and other consultancy firms that specialise in employment matters also provide free newsletter updates and employment law briefings that you can sign up to – an internet search on ‘recent employment law changes’ or similar, should provide you with some options.